 Rhiki earned her M.A. from Central Michigan University in higher education administration and a B.A. in psychology from Albion College.
 Additionally, Rhiki is really passionate about educational equity and race relations.
 She is also intentional about working to unlearn unjust and problematic behaviors, language, and practices.
 When she isn’t working, you can find Rhiki engaging in physical activities, shopping at Target, cramming food into her face and being a goofball.

 Nichole Real (they/them/theirs) is the communications manager at the Arcus Center for Social Justice Leadership.
 Nichole moved to Kalamazoo from their hometown of Minneapolis, Minnesota in 2013 and since then has put down deep roots and found their home here in the Kalamazoo community.
 In 2018, Nichole was first hired to the Arcus Center to be the Student Leadership Coordinator where they worked and learned alongside the ACSJL student staff until they took on the Communications role last Summer.
 This past June, Nichole relocated back to Minneapolis with their wife and pets to be closer to family.
 They currently do their ACSJL work remotely from their new home.

-Nichole earned their B.A. in sociology and gender & women’s studies from Western Michigan University in 2017 and is currently planning to use the skills the’ve gained through this work and continue their studies in higher education to become a therapist.
+Nichole earned their B.A. in sociology and gender & women’s studies from Western Michigan University in 2017 and is currently in grad school to learn how to the skills they’ve gained through this work to become a licensed family and marriage therapist.
 Nichole is particularly passionate about anti-racism, disability justice, fat liberation, LGBTQIA rights, and helping others develop a strong social justice analysis.
 When they aren’t working, you can find Nichole laughing with their people, over-analyzing any tv show or movie they watch, being a kiki to their 4 nieces and nephews, taking Buzzfeed quizzes, reading a book, or listening to podcasts.